puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 Automatic Parameter Lookup
 -----

-Puppet will automatically retrieve class parameters from Hiera, using lookup keys like `myclass::parameter_one`.
+Puppet automatically retrieves class parameters from Hiera, using lookup keys like `myclass::parameter_one`.

 > **Note:** This feature only exists in Puppet 3 and later.